Third Spanish Armada: The Armada

 At A Coruña the fleet was assembled under the command of Juan del Aguila as field master general, and Martín de Padilla the Adelantado, commander of the invading troops.
 The plan had now switched from Ireland with the objective of the Port of Falmouth in Cornwall.
 The Spanish were to hold the town and port and force Elizabeth into a peace or hoping to attract the Catholic followers and rise up in support.
 It was estimated that this would be far larger than that of the 1588 invasion attempt.
 The troopships were to take Falmouth, while the warships would also intercept and destroy Essex's returning fleet from the Azores.
 The other target as a failsafe as well as a strategic diversion was Milford Haven in Wales, a good landing ground from which Henry VII had landed his men to defeat King Richard III in 1485.
-A Spanish observer had noted that Milford contained many Catholics who were hostile to the English.
-The true intentions of the Armada however were confusing to the captains and officers, as they didn't really know whether this was an invasion, a raid, or a naval interception.
+A Spanish observer had noted that Milford contained many Welsh Catholics who were hostile to the English.
+The true intentions of the Armada, however, were confusing to the captains and officers, as they didn't really know whether this was an invasion, a raid, or a naval interception.
 For fear of spies and deserters in the fleet, only the high command knew, and they were taking no chances.
 All would be revealed only as they approached the English Channel.

 The taking and holding of Falmouth or Milford was a strategy the Spanish would use to hold a piece of England in retaliation for the seizure of Cadiz.
 In turn this would be used as a bargaining chip to force English troops to withdraw from the continent, both in France and the United Provinces.
 If they did not, then the captured places would also be used as a forward base for the harassment of English and Dutch trade.

 In all 108 ships were at A Coruña, most others would join after departing from other ports.
 By 1 October the fleet consisted of 136 ships of 34,080 tons, of these were 44 royal galleons, of an aggregate tonnage of 12,686 tons; 16 merchantmen, of 5880 tons, 52 German and Flemish hulks for stores, of 15,514 tons, and 24 caravels, pinnaces, and barks.
-8,634 soldiers, 4,000 sailors, a total of 12,634 men and 300 horses.
+There were 8,634 soldiers, 4,000 sailors, a total of 12,634 men and 300 horses.
 In this squadron of 32 Andalusia troopships included Carlos de Amésquita who had raided Cornwall two years earlier.
 These carried the elite Spanish military units known as tercios, many were from the Spanish domains in Italy such as Naples and Lombardy and had rarely been beaten in battle.

-The Spanish Armada of 1597, as incomplete as it was, put to sea from A Coruña on 18 October; but with a military force very different from that foreshadowed by Lopez de Soto's estimate.
+The Spanish Armada of 1597, as incomplete as it was, put to sea from A Coruña on 18 October.
+However, with a military force very different from that foreshadowed by Lopez de Soto's estimate.